GHM61/machine-learning-with-Red-Hat-CodeReady-Containers/README.md

 ## Machine learning dependencies are a hassle...

+Note: this lab is an adaptation of initial lab https://github.com/IBMDeveloperUK/machine-learning-with-minishift from Sean Tracey.
+This initial version is usinig Minishift, the local version of OpenShift v3.
+Present version is using Red Hat Code Ready Containers, which is local version of OpenShift v4.

 Between ensuring that the right version Python/Pip are installed on your system, and that it doesn't conflict with other Python/Pip versions on your system AND that when you deploy your model to the cloud that the versions of the dependencies you've used in your projects are still compatible with the version on your cloud-based system, it's a wonder that we ever get any time to focus on building and training our neural networks.

-Fortunately, there's a way to ensure that all of this is a never a problem again - Containers! (specifically, [Minishift](https://github.com/minishift/minishift) )
+Fortunately, there's a way to ensure that all of this is a never a problem again - Containers! (specifically, [Red Hat Code Ready Containers](https://developers.redhat.com/blog/2019/09/05/red-hat-openshift-4-on-your-laptop-introducing-red-hat-codeready-containers/)

 With containers, we can create a clean, virtual environment to setup and train our neural networks in and then deploy them at scale with the _exact same_ same environment.
 No more dependency hell!